getdnsapi/getdns-python-bindings/doc/response.rst

    ``dnssec_return_only_secure`` extension affects what will appear in the ``srv_addresses`` list.

+  .. py:attribute:: validation_chain

+   The ``validation_chain`` attribute is a Python list containing the set of DNSSEC-related records needed for validation of a particular response.
+This set comes as validation_chain (a list) at the top level of the response object.
+This list includes all resource record dicts for all the resource records (DS, DNSKEY and their RRSIGs) that are needed to perform the validation from the root up.

   .. py:attribute:: replies_tree

    The names in each entry in the the ``replies_tree`` list for DNS